What to Do if Your Federal Disability Retirement Was Denied in 2024

 The MSPB Hearing

-Once you submit your appeal, the MSPB will set a docket number, appoint a judge and the OPM will assign a representative from their headquarters in Washington D.C.
-This appointee is not the medical specialist that made the decision on your case but often a paralegal or a legal administrative specialist.
+Once you submit your appeal, the MSPB will appoint a judge to your case and the OPM will assign a representative from their headquarters who is not the medical specialist that made the decision on your case.

-At this point it is very important that you have ALL your documentation ready to be presented in front of the judge as well as have a list of witnesses that can support your claim.
-The longer you wait to submit evidence during the MSPB process, the harder it will be for it to be accepted into your case.
-During the telephonic hearing, it will be the OPM’s appointed representative’s job to potentially re-enforce the OPM’s decision in front of the court.
-This will also be the time for you to present your evidence and make your case against the OPM’s reconsideration decision.
+At this point, it’s very important that you have ALL your documentation ready to be presented in front of the judge, as well as a list of witnesses that can support your claims.
+During the hearing, the OPM representative will work to reinforce the OPM’s decision in front of the court, and you’ll make your case against it.

-Once your case is finalized, you will be awarded any eligible back pay that you qualify to receive.
+Once your case is finalized, you’ll be awarded any back pay you qualify to receive.

-So, if you have gone through both appeal stages and still receive a denial from the MSPB, you have two options.
+If you’ve gone through both appeal stages and receive a denial from the MSPB, you have two options:

-2. You can request to have your case taken to the U.S. Court of Appeals for the Federal Circuit to decide on your case.
+2. You can request to have your case taken to the U.S. Court of Appeals for the Federal Circuit to make a decision.

 Message us & find out if you qualify today!